How to Use the Command 'odps' (with examples)

 Explanation:

-• table_name: The name of the table to describe.
+• table_name: The name of the table you want to describe.
+This specification helps in retrieving metadata about that particular table.

 Code: